toddmillernyc/bluetapecrew/README.md

 BlueTapeCrew is a client website from my freelancing days

-I was far less experienced when I initially pushed this to production and have been improving the source gradually over time.

 ## Features
   - Front end based on [KeenThemes] Metronic Store Template
   - Paypal integration